fenago/deep-learning-for-nlp/Lab Guides/chapter_25/Lab_16.md

 Another function named create sequences() is called to create sequences of images, input sequences of words, and output words that we then yield to the caller.
-This is a function that includes everything discussed in the previous section, and also creates copies of the image pixels, one for each input-output pair created from the photo’s description.
+This is a function that includes everything discussed in the previous section, and also creates copies of the image pixels, one for each input-output pair created from the photo's description.
 # create sequences of images, input sequences and output words for an image
 def create_sequences(tokenizer, max_length, descriptions, images):
 Ximages, XSeq, y = list(), list(),list()